-Students seeking an exception to any university academic policy listed in this academic policy section may petition the academic vice president for an exception.
-The Academic Policy Exception form is found on the Registrar's Office web page.
-You must have the approval of your advisor, department chair, and school dean prior to the submission of the form to the academic vice president.
+Students seeking an exception to any university academic policy listed in this academic policy section may petition the vice president for academic affairs for an exception.
+The Academic Policy Exception form is found on the registrar's office web page.
+You must have the approval of your advisor, program director, and school dean prior to the submission of the form to the vice president for academic affairs.